Optimizing Floors in First Price Auctions: an Empirical Study of Yahoo Advertising: Conclusions

 \section{Conclusions}

-In this paper we outline the methodology and impact of optimizing floors in our Yahoo Ad Exchange.
-Our solution induces DSPs to change their bidding behavior as a response to the floors enclosed in the bid request, helping Yahoo to increase its ad monetization.
-The revenue impact of this project has been remarkable with respect to the static floor approach used in the past: +1.3\% in annualized incremental revenue on Yahoo display inventory and +2.5\% on Yahoo video inventory.
+In this paper we present a model to set floors in first price auctions, and discuss the impact of its implementation on Yahoo sites.
+The model captures important characteristics of the online advertising industry, such as the existence of an outside option and contractual constraints imposed by some bidders.
+Our solution induces bidders to change their bidding behavior as a response to the floors enclosed in the bid request, helping online publishers to increase their ad revenue.
+The outlined model has been implemented at Yahoo with remarkable results.
+The annualized incremental revenue is estimated at +1.3\% on Yahoo display inventory, and +2.5\% on video ad inventory.

-The contribution of the Dynamic Floors feature to Yahoo's ad exchange is expected to be much larger.
-New algorithms and features are currently being tested with very promising results.